-We never thought the day would come, but, it has.
-Everyone and their mother is rocking a mullet in 2021.
+We never thought the day would come, but it has.
+Everyone and their mother is rocking a mullet in 2022.

 You know what mullets are — business in the front, party in the back.
-There is a slew of buzzed mullet styles people can choose to get done nowadays, but specifically speaking, mullets need to have a short-ish top and long, squirrelly bottom toward the neck in order to be deemed a “mullet.”
+There are quite a few buzzed mullet styles people can dawn nowadays, but specifically, mullets need to have a short-ish top and long, squirrelly bottom toward the neck to be deemed a “mullet.”
 It’s a look that borders… well… trailer trash — but one that now is taken relatively seriously amongst young professional city-dwellers, fraternity-immersed college students and punk artist types.

-Though they’ve been a Brooklyn staple for a little bit now, they became more popular toward the end of 2020 when celebrities such as Miley Cyrus (who clearly took notes from her father), Rihanna, Troye Sivan and more recently, Zac Efron, gave the cut a try.
+Though they’ve been a Brooklyn staple for a little bit now, they became more popular more recently when celebrities such as Miley Cyrus (who clearly took notes from her father), Rihanna, Troye Sivan and of course, Dacre Montgomery, aka Billy from Stranger Things got into the trend.

-If you’re looking to have your 2007 Britney moment and shave your head in the comfort of your own bathroom, snag a pair of buzzers and go to town.
-All you have to do is buzz each side as dramatically as you’d like and bam, mullet.
+But if you’re looking to have your 2007 Britney moment and shave your head in the comfort of your bathroom, snag a pair of buzzers and go to town.
+All you have to do is buzz each side as dramatically as you’d like, and bam, mullet.
 This buzzer from Wahl will help you get it done.
+Good luck.